The APoE gene is a known genetic risk factor for dementia, Alzheimer's disease (AD), and cardiovascular diseases (CVD).

 It was estimated that approximately 44 million people live with dementia worldwide, and it’s predicted the numbers will be more than three-times by 2050 as the population ages.

 Many people wonder if Alzheimer's runs in their family, considering a person's chance of inheriting the disease may be higher if he or she has certain genes passed down from a parent.
-However, having a parent with Alzheimer's does not always mean that someone will develop it.

 The inheritance pattern of this particular disease follows a more complex pattern as it may skip a generation or may not be passed on at all.
 Most people with Alzheimer's have the late-onset form of the disease: symptoms become more apparent in their mid-60’s or later.